Jorem-Sigawa/MahlerVAE/README.md

 ### Generated samples
 Here's some sample generations from both the TransformerVAE model and decoder-only transformer model for comparison.
 We use input prompts, all belonging in the validation set, from Dvorak, Beethoven, and Brahms.
 At the end, we use the TransformerVAE model for interpolative generation on a Mahler prompt.
+> [!WARNING]
+> Some sections may become spontaneously loud.
+Keep volume at a minimal level.

+> These midi samples were rendered with the Musyng Kite soundfount.

 ### Beethoven